Homeschool Conventions Part 1: OCHEC Tulsa

 Are you planning to attend any homeschool conventions this spring?
 If so, what do you look forward to most?
 If not, where do you look for homeschool resources, education and inspiration?

-9 Replies to “Homeschool Conventions Part 1: OCHEC Tulsa”
+2 thoughts on “Homeschool Conventions Part 1: OCHEC Tulsa

 1. Thanks for reading!
 Stay tuned for the next 2 parts where I review the sessions we attended.
 Too bad you won’t be at the Teaching Them Diligently Convention in Omaha.
 I am attending that one with my sister in law later this month.
 I missed several of your sessions last week because of conflicts but thankfully I ordered the mp3s so I will get to hear them later and be encouraged again. 🙂